About UCF Downtown

 The new downtown campus will increase access for students by creating pathways to vocational training and 2-year degrees from Valencia or advanced degrees from UCF – inspiring individuals to achieve their dreams and impact the lives of others.

-Community partners have already contributed $16 million toward making UCF Downtown a reality.
+Community partners have already contributed more than $20 million toward making UCF Downtown a reality.
 That’s because they see the incredible return on investment – 1,800 UCF degrees awarded annually and new educational opportunities for the surrounding community.

 Additionally, the campus project is expected to generate $205 million in gross economic income annually across the state and local economies; 2,000 direct, indirect and induced jobs; and $90 million in annual wages, according to GAI Consultants, Inc.